xpacks/arm-cmsis/test/README.md

 -Wstrict-null-sentinel -Wsign-promo
 ```

-To run the test, go to a temporary location (like `/tmp`) and start the script using an absolute path:
+To run the test, go to the packet folder and start the script:

 ```
 PATH=/usr/local/gcc-arm-none-eabi-4_9-2015q3/bin:$PATH
-cd /tmp
+cd arm-cmsis-pack
-bash /Users/ilg/My\ Files/MacBookPro\ Projects/xPacks/xpacks-repo.git/ilg/arm/arm-cmsis-xpack/scripts/run-tests.sh
+bash ../../../scripts/run-tests.sh
 ```

-The script will create `xpacks/test/warnings`, copy the source files and compile them.
+The script will create `build/test`, copy the source files and compile them.

-The tests can be also executed with yota test, but run with the host compiler.
+The tests can be also executed with yota test, but will run with the host compiler.